fbpx Skip to content

 When nominating a pair, nominators are encouraged to describe how the leaders’ roles are distinct as well as how they collaborate.

-In this step, nominators are asked to answer the following questions about the nominee and their work:
+Nominators/validators will be asked to answer the following questions about the nominee and their work:

 1. Why is the nominee’s work important for California?